Epsilon Theorems in Intermediate Logics: is Conservative over

-All intermediate first-order logics mentioned above are preserved under shadow.
+All intermediate predicate logics mentioned above are preserved under shadow.
 They are axiomatized by various quantifier shift principles.
 As we have seen in the preceding section, the \et-translations of all such quantifier shift principles become provable in the corresponding \et-calculus.
 However, the shadow of such a quantifier shift principle is a formula of the form $B \lif B$.
+As a consequence, we have the following conservativity result for all intermediate \et-calculi: